dougEfresh/blog/consenus-breakdown.md

 * We agree upon a 3rd party node

-Better but it's like the exchange senario above.
+Better but it's like the exchange scenario above.
 Either one of use could get screwed.
 Or the 3rd party is shut down or blocks incoming connections.
 We can go on and maybe find a consensus.
 But our agreement isn't universal.
 Someone else could have a similar contract with a slightly different consenus.
 I may want to sell this contract before Jan 1st.
 The buyer has to be fully aware the definition.
 This doesn't scale, and we have ourselves a market inefficiency.